-Spring in Texas is simply beautiful.
+Spring in Texas is simply beautiful but even more so for polyamorous family portraits.
 I love all of the colors!
 I also love it when clients come back for seconds and thirds.
 I’ve been polyamorous for two years now and man, few things feel as good as living your truth.
 I’ve been able to meet some of the most amazing people and feel a sense of fulfillment that I never knew could exist.
 Of course, polyamory has its ups and downs.
 100%.
 The first year of polyamory is notoriously difficult for most people, thanks to societal training.
 Deprogramming is so incredibly painful.
-It’s why a lot of people try polyamory and then go back to monogamy: the work is intense, raw and painful AF sometimes.
+It’s why a lot of people try polyamory and then go back to monogamy: the work is intense, raw, and painful AF sometimes.

-The concept of family in polyamory is subjective, but watching this polycule take care of their baby has always been a privilege.
+The concept of family in polyamory is subjective, but completing gorgeous polyamorous family portraits with a polycule I’ve known for a few years has been a treat.
 Leyawinn has had a tribe of parents since she was born and it shows, in her joy.
 Liberty and I expressed dismay on how monogamous couples raise a baby.
 Since I don’t have any, raising a baby at all sounds insane.
 LOL!!! but even more so with only two people to rely on.

 Polyamory has really taught me the concept of chosen family.
 Making what you want out of it.
-This family is a prime example, most likely something I’ll look back when a polycule naturally evolves like this one did.
+This polyam family is a prime example, most likely something I’ll look back to when a polycule naturally evolves as this one did.

 Have a wonderful day, my friend and thanks for checking out these polyamorous family portraits!
 Make sure to spread the word for polyam families!